Skip to Content

 Getting to Lakes Hayes Loop Track is a lot easier than some of the other hikes in Queenstown.
 While the track is located about a 10-minute drive from Queenstown, you don’t need a car and you can actually ride the public bus!

 From Queenstown, take the number 2 bus heading for Arrowtown.
 Get off at Amisfield Winery.
-From here it’s only a couple hundred meters until you reach the lake’s edge and the walking track.
+From here it’s only a couple of hundred meters until you reach the lake’s edge and the walking track.
 You can plan your entire route using the local online journey planner.

 Related Read: Lakes Hayes is one of the best stops on the scenic drive between Queenstown and Wanaka.
 There are a few other noteworthy stops that make this journey an epic road trip!